NAvi349/riscv-proc/README.md

 # Description
   This repository contains the files of a 32-bit RISC - V Core.
+This is done as part of the excerise given in Harris and Harris Computer Architecture textbook._
 # Features:
 <ul>
   <li> 32-bit Instruction Format </li>